mlrun/mlrun/docs/cheat-sheet.md

 )
 ```

-## Real-Time Pipelines
+## Real-time pipelines
 Docs: [Real-time serving pipelines](./serving/serving-graph.html), [Real-time pipeline use cases](./serving/use-cases.html#), [Graph concepts and state machine](./serving/realtime-pipelines.html), [Model serving graph](./serving/model-serving-get-started.html), [Writing custom steps](./serving/writing-custom-steps.html)

 ### Definitions

-Graph is composed of the following:
+Graphs are composed of the following:
-- Step: A Step runs a function or class handler or a REST API call
+- Step: A step runs a function or class handler or a REST API call
-- Router: A special type of step is a router with routing logic and multiple child routes/models
+- Router: A special type of step with routing logic and multiple child routes/models
 - Queue: A queue or stream that accepts data from one or more source steps and publishes to one or more output steps

-Graph has two modes (topologies):
+Graphs have two modes (topologies):
 - Router topology (default): A minimal configuration with a single router and child tasks/routes
 - Flow topology: A full graph/DAG

-### Simple Graph
+### Simple graph

 Docs: [Real-time serving pipelines getting started](./serving/getting-started.html#getting-started)